 Despite the salty taste left by the decisions in both fights, McCallum returned the compliment when interviewed by The Ring himself, naming Toney as the best overall fighter he faced: “He was someone who could do it all, fight inside or outside, work offence and defence at the same time – just like me when I was younger.”

-Toney and McCallum met again, five years later and some 20 pounds heavier, and just like The Godfather III the third instalment didn’t quite live up to its predecessors.
+Toney and McCallum met again, five years later and some 20 pounds heavier, and like The Godfather III the third instalment didn’t quite live up to its predecessors.
 As a postscript, McCallum was inducted into the International Boxing Hall of Fame in 2003, the same year Toney won ‘Fighter of the Year’ – his second such honour – for his heroics against Jirov and Holyfield.
-And when he becomes eligible, “Lights Out” will no doubt follow his old foe to Canastota. — Ronnie McCluskey
+Almost twenty years later, in 2022, “Lights Out” entered Canastota’s corridor of immortals alongside another old rival, Roy Jones Jr. — Ronnie McCluskey